pytorch/serve/kubernetes/README.md

   Now edit the TS config file `config.properties` that would be used for the deployment.
 Any changes to this config should also have corresponding changes in Torchserve Helm Chart that we install in the next section.
+This config would be used by every torchserve instance in worker pods.